- The Cards

 Some cards have point values, and the total number of card points in the pack is 120.
 To win, the declarer has to take at least 61 card points in tricks plus skat; the opponents win if their combined tricks contain at least 60 card points.
 Instead of naming a trump suit the declarer can choose to play Grand (jacks are the only trumps) or Null (no trumps and the declarer's object is to lose all the tricks).

 The value of the game, in game points, depends on the trumps chosen, the location of the top trumps (matadors) and whether the declarer used the skat.
-Declarer generally wins the value of the game if successful, and loses the game value (doubled if the skat was exchanged) if unsuccessful.
+Declarer generally wins the value of the game if successful, and loses the twice the game value if unsuccessful.
 In is important to realise that in Skat the card points, which generally determine whether the declarer wins or loses, are quite separate from the game points, which determine how much is won or lost.

 Return to contents.